-The OMS Program incorporates MS diet recommendations that are scientifically researched and play an important role in managing MS and preventing its progression.
+The Overcoming MS Program incorporates MS diet recommendations that are scientifically researched and play an important role in managing MS and preventing its progression.
 Learn more about the changes you can make to your diet to better manage your MS symptoms.

 The Overcoming MS Diet

 This dietary approach was developed by our very own Professor George Jelinek and is based on his own experience with MS and extensive reading of scientific studies The diet is wholefood and plant-based and recommends cutting out all processed foods, eggs, meat, dairy and saturated fats.
 Alongside this diet Professor Jelinek also recommends taking 20–40mls of flaxseed oil daily, as part of a healthy lifestyle with regular exercise and meditation.

 The Overcoming MS diet is a plant-based diet that also includes seafood if desired.
 It aims to significantly reduce saturated fat intake while increasing the intake of healthy, omega-3 fats.